Guidelines and requirements

-Articles must be in English, and should be submitted as text documents by email to the contact address at the bottom of this page.
-No special formatting is demanded of the author, however all articles will be edited, where required, to follow Modern Humanities Research Association (MHRA) style guide (http://www.mhra.org.uk/Publications/Books/StyleGuide/StyleGuideV3_2.pdf).
+Articles must be in English, and should be submitted as text documents by email to the contact address provided in Annexure-1 below.
+No special formatting is demanded of the author, however all articles will be edited, where required, to follow Modern Humanities Research Association (MHRA) style guide. (http://www.mhra.org.uk/pdf/MHRA-Style-Guide-3rd-Edn.pdf)

 Authors are encouraged to make use of images and visual material, and discuss the possibilities of the same with us.
 Please be aware that it is not possible for us to pay for image permissions with substantial fees but we may be able to cover some costs where the illustrations make a significant difference to the content of the article.
 In other cases, images and illustrations of our own may accompany the text, and we may also have to reconfigure those supplied by the author in keeping with the overall design.

-The journal aims for intellectually engaging, non-academic style of writing while maintaining full academic rigour and thoroughness.
+The journal aims for intellectually engaging, accessible, and jargon-free style of writing, while maintaining full academic rigour and thoroughness.
 It aims to address a broad cross-disciplinary as well as non-academic readership.
 The text of the article should, therefore, use as few discipline-specific/technical terms as possible, and provide full explanations for a non-specialist reader if such terms are used.
 The intent is not to limit complexity of ideas but to provide intellectually challenging content in terms that can engage a broad section of the literate public.